Skip to main content

 With both types discussed, it's important to know that the people sharing this (mis/dis)information aren't always people

 In a study by the National Library of Medicine during the COVID-19 pandemic, researchers found that nigh 4,000 bots had an average of 770 posts each spreading disinformation about the virus spanning from January 1st to August 21st of 2020.
 This means the outflow of truthful information can be harder to sift through thanks to these bots.
-Who knows just how much fusing of fact and fiction obscured many users' perspective of what the truth regarding COVID was.
+Who knows just how much fusion of fact and fiction obscured many users' perspective of what the truth regarding COVID was.

 This is why media literacy is a crucial skill to hone.
 Knowing how to disengage with false information is just as important as recognizing it, both of which are talents one can learn by familiarizing oneself with the various tactics used.
 Only then can we take one step closer to a well informed world.

-English class wasn't completely useless after all, if you can believe it.
+English class wasn't completely useless after all.

 (Catalysts for false info from The Conversation)